Zernach/zapcut/@docs/github-releases-guide.md

 - Linux: https://johnvansickle.com/ffmpeg/
 - Windows: https://www.gyan.dev/ffmpeg/builds/
 - Update URLs in `.github/workflows/release.yml` if they've changed

+### Python Syntax Error in Config Update
+If you see Python syntax errors related to `$RESOURCES`, this means the workflow is incorrectly trying to use shell variables in Python.
+The fix is to use the `update_tauri_config.py` script which properly handles JSON modification using Python's `json` module.
+This script is called with the `--platform` flag to specify which platform's binaries to bundle.

 ### Release Not Creating
 - Verify the tag follows the pattern `v*` (e.g., `v1.0.0`)